The BEST Marinated Pork Loin

 In this Marinated Pork Loin recipe, lean pork is marinated in simple, savory flavors, then seared and roasted.
 The results are a perfectly crisp outside that seals in a succulent and juicy inside.
 It’s a fantastic way to ensure a tender result for this budget-friendly cut of meat.

 Pork loin has always been a favorite of ours, but I used to struggle a bit with producing a moist one.
 It’s a leaner cut of meat, so there’s not much fat for it to baste in while it cooks.
-And up until I made this recipe, I had flavored my pork loin with a dry rub or maybe a bit of garlic and herbs.
+And up until I created this recipe, I had flavored my pork loin with a dry rub or maybe a bit of garlic and herbs.

 However, after cooking this Marinated Pork Loin just once, I knew this was the way I’d continue to make it.
 You’ll hardly believe how moist this turns out!
 And the pan sauce – oh my goodness – how flavorful!
 You just have to try this recipe.

-For a really memorable dinner, serve your pork loin with a garden salad tossed with my buttermilk ranch dressing, a side such as garlic mashed potatoes, green beans, or asparagus, or some good old classic macaroni and cheese.
+For a really memorable dinner, serve the pork loin with a garden salad tossed with my buttermilk ranch dressing, a side such as garlic mashed potatoes, green beans, or asparagus, or some good old classic macaroni and cheese.

-💗 Why You’ll Love This Recipe
+What You’ll Like About This Recipe

 - It’s incredibly flavorful, moist, and tender.

-- Pork loin is a lean, high-quality protein source.
+- This is lean, high-quality protein.

 - Very versatile.
 The recipe can easily be adjusted up or down to serve your family.

 - Pork loin often goes on sale at the grocery store.
-When you see it at a good price – stock up!
+When you see it at a good price –stock up!

 - Goes with a wide variety of side dishes.

-🥘 Ingredient Notes
+Ingredient Notes

 This post contains affiliate links.
-Lana’s Cooking is reader supported and earns a tiny commission at no extra cost to you when you shop from our links.
+Lana’s Cooking is reader-supported and earns a tiny commission at no extra cost to you when you shop from our links.

-- Dry mustard (I recommend Colman’s brand but use whatever you have.
-If you don’t have dry mustard, two teaspoons of Dijon mustard is a good substitute.)
+- Dry mustard – I recommend Colman’s brand, but use whatever you have.
+If you don’t have dry mustard, two teaspoons of Dijon mustard is a good substitute.

-- Olive oil (No need to use expensive extra virgin; plain old olive oil is fine.)
+- Olive oil – No need to use expensive extra virgin; plain old olive oil is fine.

-- Soy sauce (Adds that elusive “umami” flavor and helps to caramelize the outside of the pork loin.
-If you’re watching your salt intake you may want to use a lower-sodium brand.)
+- Soy sauce – Adds that elusive “umami” flavor and helps to caramelize the outside of the pork loin.
+If you’re watching your salt intake, you may want to use a lower-sodium brand.

-- The remaining ingredients are fairly common pantry items.
+- The remaining simple ingredients are fairly common pantry items.

-You’ll find detailed measurements for all ingredients in the printable version of the recipe at the bottom of this post.
+The complete ingredient list with detailed measurements is included in the printable recipe card at the bottom of this post.

-🔪 How to Make Marinated Pork Loin
+How I Make Marinated Pork Loin

-Start by combining the marinade ingredients in a large resealable bag, preferably a strong freezer bag.
+- Start by combining the marinade ingredients in a large resealable bag, preferably a strong freezer bag.
 You can whisk it in a bowl if you like, but I just blend it straight in the plastic bag.

 👉 PRO TIP: Pork loin is usually available in about 4-pound pieces.
 I often purchase one of those and cut it in half.
-One part is then cut into six nice center-cut chops and the other half becomes a 2-pound roast which will easily serve four people.
+One part is then cut into six nice center-cut chops, and the other half becomes a 2-pound roast, which will easily serve four people.
 If you want to cook the full 4-pound loin, simply double the marinade ingredients.

-When ready to cook, preheat the oven to 350 degrees.
+- When ready to cook, preheat the oven to 350 degrees.

 Sear the Pork Loin

-Place a large skillet coated with cooking spray over medium-high heat.
+- Place a large skillet coated with cooking spray over medium-high heat.

 Roast the Pork Loin

-Bake for 30-40 minutes or until the internal temperature is 145 degrees.
+- Bake for 40-50 minutes (about 20-25 minutes per pound) or until the internal temperature is 145 degrees.

 Make the Sauce

-During the last 15 minutes of cooking time, transfer the reserved marinade to a small pan and bring it to a rolling boil.
-Lower the heat but keep the marinade at a slow boil for ten minutes.
+- During the last 15 minutes of cooking time, transfer the reserved marinade to a small pan and bring it to a rolling boil.
+Lower the heat, but keep the marinade at a slow boil for ten minutes.

 👉 PRO TIP: A marinade that has been in contact with raw meat should be brought to a strong boil with the boil maintained for 10 minutes before using in a finished sauce.
 Boiling destroys any bacteria that may have transferred from the meat.
 This is true whether you’ve marinated chicken, beef, or pork.
 It’s safe to use after boiling, but do not skip that step!